Beyond Kimchee

 I like a 4:1 ratio, which means 1 cup of water to 1/4 cup of syrup.
 You can adjust the intensity of your lemonade by adding or reducing the syrup according to your preference.
 Enjoy!

-Mix lemonade syrup with water according to your preference
+Mix lemonade syrup is mixed with water and ice.

 Meyer Lemonade Syrup